 The pro forma basic and diluted weighted average common shares outstanding used in the calculation of pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2017 has been prepared to give effect to the conversion of Arvinas LLC to a C-corporation, the conversion of common units to common stock, the conversion of preferred units to preferred stock, and upon a qualified initial public offering, to automatic conversion of all outstanding shares of redeemable preferred units into common stock as if the proposed initial public offering had occurred on January 1, 2017.
-The pro forma basic and diluted loss per share also gives effect to the expected conversion of incentive units into common and restricted shares, assuming a conversion ratio determined by the Board of Directors and based on the initial offering price of the Company's common stock.
-The incentive units that will convert into common shares have been included within basic pro forma loss per share.
-The incentive units that convert into restricted shares have been excluded from basic loss per share given that the incentive units have no obligation to share in losses and have been excluded from dilutive loss per share due to anti-dilutive effect.
+Upon conversion to a C-corporation, the Company expects that the current incentive units will convert to a combination of common and restricted shares.
+The conversion will be dependent on a conversion ratio subject to approval by the Board of Directors at a later date.
+As a result, the Company cannot accurately determine the amount of common and restricted shares that will result from this conversion, for purposes of computing pro-forma EPS, and therefore has excluded the effect of incentive shares from this disclosure.
 Pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2017 was calculated as follows:

-Net loss attributable to common units \$(28,619,637) Change in redemption value of preferred units 4,570,431 Net loss attributable to common shares-basic and diluted \$(24,049,206) Weighted average number of common units outstanding 1,897,544 Pro forma adjustment to reflect automatic conversion of convertible preferred stock and incentive units to common stock upon the completion of the proposed initial public offering 15,981,753 Pro forma weighted average number of shares outstanding-basic and diluted 17,879,297 Net loss per common share (\$ 1.35)
+Net loss attributable to common units \$(28,619,637) Change in redemption value of preferred units 4,570,431 Net loss attributable to common shares-basic and diluted \$(24,049,206) Weighted average number of common units outstanding 6,167,045 Pro forma adjustment to reflect automatic conversion of convertible preferred stock to common stock upon the completion of the proposed initial public offering 47,441,154 Pro forma weighted average number of shares outstanding-basic and diluted 53,608,199 Net loss per common share (\$ 0.45)